SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss-meta.md

 Rainbow and Pinkie get into a contest over who can hold a hug the longest.
 Who will win?
 What might they discover along the way?

 ### Ideas
- - During the hug contest, they sleep in Pinkie's bed.
+ - During the hug contest, they sleep in Fluttershy's bed.
 Dash loses the contest in her sleep, but Pinkie wakes up and makes it seem like she lost instead.
  - The hugging contest has stakes, winner gets whatever they want.
  - Rainbow asks for a kiss from Pinkie.
 Rainbow kisses her passionately, holding her.
 She breaks the kiss off and asks Pinkie out.
  - Pinkie feels bad about lying about the hug contest, admitting that she just wanted to make her happy like she felt the whole time hugging her.
+ - Rainbow apologizes to Pinkie at the end, saying she spent all day talking about Pinkie, literally behind her back, when she should have just talked to her, the person she was hugging.

 ### Flow